 We are committed to equality of opportunity and promote an attitude of cooperation and respect for each other.
 We do not tolerate discriminatory language or behaviour.
 Students take part in induction activities to raise their awareness of this commitment to promoting equality and diversity.

 City of Wolverhampton College actively encourages a culture of respect and will not tolerate bullying, harassment or discrimination in any form.
 We positively promote diversity and difference through all aspects of College life.
-If you have any concerns that your son or daughter is being bullied or treated unfavourably then please contact their Career Coach.
+If you have any concerns that your son or daughter is being bullied or treated unfavourably then please contact their Personal Tutor.

 We welcome feedback from our students so that we can continually improve their experience at college.

-All classes have a Class Rep who, on behalf of their peers, attends meetings with the Learner Voice Champions.
+All classes have a Class Rep who, on behalf of their peers, attends meetings.
 Class Reps will also attend course team meetings so that their views contribute to course planning.
-We also gain valuable feedback from students via regular college surveys, and actively encourage feedback to be given on our ‘Have Your Say’ forms, which can be submitted at the Student Hub.
+We also gain valuable feedback from students via regular college surveys, and actively encourage feedback to be given on our ‘Have Your Say’ forms.

 We are committed to helping all our students achieve their full potential, which means that we are committed to helping them to develop both in their well-being and vital life skills.